Lazarusphp/OpenHandler/README.md

 # OpenFileHandler

 *Version Information*
-Build version : v1.0.0
+Build version : v1.0.0-Dev
 Date Of Build :

-## What is openFileHandler
+## What is OpenHandler
-Open File Handler (OFH) is a standalone File and Directory Handling Library, OFH is designed to control and cominicate with the Server file structure, set permissions and manage files and directories.
+Open Handler (OH) is a standalone File and Directory Handling Library, OFH is designed to control and comminicate with the Server file structure, set permissions and manage files and directories.

-## The FileWriter Library.
-As Part of the newly designed Open File Handler library it will now incorperate the use of the lazarusphp FileWriter Library giving more control relating to files and folders.

 ## Open File handler Permissions manager
 Along side the FileWriter and File handler the Library will also feature a permissions manager.
 The Permissions manager will give the FileHandler library the ability to set permissions relating to the files and directories.

-## Open Filehandler Structure

-* Src
-    * Traits
-        Permissions.php
-        Structure.php
-    * CoreFiles
-        * FileWriterCore.php
-        * FileHandlerCore.php
-    * Interfaces
-        * FileWriterInterface.php
-        * FileHandlerInterface.php
-        * PermissionsInterface.php
-        * StructureInterface.php
-    * FileWriter.php
-    * FileHandler.php

 ## Usage